 Wollmuth Maher & Deutsch Expands Representation of Persons Injured by the Write Down of Credit Suisse's AT1 Capital Instruments to Include Current and Former Employees Paid with Contingent Capital Awards

-NEW YORK, June 28, 2023 /PRNewswire/ -- Wollmuth Maher & Deutsch LLP has been advising persons and companies injured by the write-down of Credit Suisse's Additional Tier 1 capital instruments.
-WMD is now undertaking representation of current and former Credit Suisse employees who were paid with contingent capital awards (CCAs) whose value was destroyed by that write-down, and is available to discuss potential representation of any additional, unrepresented CCA holders who would like further information.
+NEW YORK, June 29, 2023 /PRNewswire/ -- Wollmuth Maher & Deutsch LLP has been advising persons and companies injured by the write-down of Credit Suisse's Additional Tier 1 capital instruments.
+Wollmuth Maher & Deutsch is now undertaking representation of current and former Credit Suisse employees who were paid with contingent capital awards (CCAs) whose value was destroyed by that write-down, and is available to discuss potential representation of any additional, unrepresented CCA holders who would like further information.

 Unrepresented holders of CCAs from Credit Suisse who are interested in learning more about their rights and potential remedies may contact one of the Wollmuth Maher & Deutsch attorneys listed below: